 Who Owns Twitch?

 Twitch’s founders, Justin Kan and Emmett Shear, initially owned Twitch.
 As the platform grew exponentially over its first few years in operation, it attracted attention from tech titans Google and Amazon.
 Amazon won the bidding war and bought the platform for $970 million in 2014.

 In May 2014, Google made a deal with Twitch’s owners at the time to acquire the platform for roughly $1 billion.
 Unfortunately, the deal fell through, with Google backing out because of their concerns regarding antitrust laws surrounding its ownership of YouTube.

 After Google lost interest in acquiring Twitch, Amazon was able to quickly swoop in and make its own bid.

 In the end, Amazon won the bidding war, acquiring the platform in 2014 for about $970 million.
-Amazon still owns Twitch in 2021 as one of their many subsidiaries, and Emmett Shear is the only remaining member of Twitch’s founders still involved in managing the streaming service.
+Amazon still owns Twitch in 2023 as one of their many subsidiaries.

 Who Was the First Twitch Streamer?